raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 1. It is not possible to write a standard regular expression that matches balanced parentheses.
 Standard regular expressions only match regular languages, and balanced parentheses are not a regular language.
 2. It is not possible to write any program that recognizes balanced parentheses in a constant amount of space.

 The second point is most useful for us writing, say, JavaScript or Ruby or Python or Elixir or whatever.
 Any function we write to recognize balanced parentheses cannot operate in a fixed amount of memory.
-In fact, we know a lower bound on the amount of memory that such a function requires: Any engine we build to recognize balanced parentheses will have to accomodate nested parentheses, and to do so, it must have at least as many states as there are opening parentheses.
+In fact, we know a lower bound on the amount of memory that such a function requires: Any engine we build to recognize balanced parentheses will have to accomodate nested parentheses, and to do so, it must have at least as many states as there are unclosed parentheses.

-If it has fewer states than there are opening parentheses, it will fail for the same reason that a finite state machine cannot recognize balanced parentheses.
+If it has fewer states than there are unclosed parentheses, it will fail for the same reason that a finite state machine cannot recognize balanced parentheses.
 We don't know how it will represent state: It might use a list, a counter, a stack, a tree, store state implicitly on a call stack, there are many possibilities.

-But we can guarantee that for recognizing nested parentheses, the machine itself must have at least as many states as opening parentheses, and to recognize all of the infinite number of balanced parentheses strings, it must grow to use an infinite amount of memory.
+But we can guarantee that for recognizing nested parentheses, the machine itself must have at least as many states as unclosed parentheses, and to recognize all of the infinite number of balanced parentheses strings, it must grow to use an infinite amount of memory.

 This is true even if we devise a mechanism based on a simple counter.
 Here's one such implementation: